 Educators from Washington and many other states write our ELA and math tests, with the support of nationally recognized content experts.
 Educators from Washington and other states review final items, as well as the data generated from pilot testing.
 Test items are also reviewed by a nationally representative bias and sensitivity committee.

-A: The Smarter Balanced assessment system includes a variety of item types:
+The online assessment system includes a variety of item types:

 - Selected-response items prompt students to select one or more responses for a set of options.